bchilton9/wings-cert-copy-from-npm/README.md

 ## 📜 License

 MIT – free to use and modify.
-Not affiliated with Organizr, Theme Park, or any app mentioned.
+Not affiliated with Pterodactyl Panel/Wings.

 ___